 Fixed annuities provide various payout options catering to the individual preferences and needs of investors.
 These options include:

-• Payments received for a specified period of years
+- Payments for a specified period of years;

-• Payments received for the remainder of the annuitant’s life
+- Payments for the remainder of the annuitant’s life.

-Some common payout options include the single-life option, where the annuity provides income until the annuity holder’s death, and the joint-and-survivor option, which provides income to both the annuity holder and their spouse, ensuring that payouts continue through the life of the last surviving individual.
+Some common payout options include the single-life option, where the annuity provides income until the annuity holder’s death.
+Other options include the joint-and-survivor option, which provides income to both the annuity holder and their spouse, ensuring that payouts continue through the life of the last surviving individual.

-A fixed annuity may be a beneficial option for you if you are looking for a guaranteed fixed return on your investment and prefer a low-risk product compared to variable annuities.
+A fixed annuity may be a beneficial option if you’re looking for a guaranteed fixed return on your investment and prefer a low-risk product compared to variable annuities.
 In contrast, a variable annuity might be suitable for those seeking potentially higher returns with an increased level of risk.

 Consider a fixed annuity when seeking a stable, guaranteed income source during retirement, especially if other retirement savings options have been maximized.